-5.2 The Designated Safeguarding Lead (DSL) And Deputy Designated Safeguarding Lead (DDSL)
+5.2 The Designated Safeguarding Lead (DSL) and Deputy Designated Safeguarding Lead (DDSL)

-- For full details of the DSL/DDSL roles and responsibilities please refer to Part 2 & Annex C of Keeping Children Safe in Education 2022. - The DSL is a member of the senior leadership team.
-Our DSL is Jonathan Crook, Senior Assistant Headteacher and DDSL is Rebecca White, Kelly White, Rebecca Thornthwaite and Sophia Malhi.
+- For full details of the DSL/DDSL roles and responsibilities please refer to Part 2 & Annex C of Keeping Children Safe in Education 2022. - The DSL's are members of the senior leadership team.
 The DSL takes lead responsibility for child protection and wider safeguarding in the school.
 This includes online safety, and understanding our filtering and monitoring processes on school devices and school networks to keep pupils safe online. - During term time, the DSL will be available during school hours for staff to discuss any safeguarding concerns. - Our DSL/DDSL(s) have received the appropriate safeguarding training to provide them with an understanding of their role and the knowledge and skills to carry it out.
 Our DDSL(s) are trained to the same level as the DSL.
 Training received also supports their knowledge of the processes, procedures, and responsibilities of other agencies, particularly children's social care in line with Working Together to Safeguard Children 2018.
 This training is updated at least every 2 years and in addition to this they regularly (at least annually) refresh and update their knowledge and skills.
 The DSL is given additional time, funding, training, resources, and support needed to carry out the role effectively. - Our DSL takes the lead responsibility for safeguarding and child protection (including online safety), and this is explicit in their job description.
 During term time, the DSL/DDSL is available (during school hours) for staff in the school to discuss any safeguarding concerns.
 The DSL can delegate activities to the DDSL(s); however, the ultimate responsibility remains with them, and this lead responsibility is not delegated.
 In the absence of the DSL the DDSL(s) will take a lead on safeguarding with clear direction from the Senior Leadership Team. - The DSL acts as a source of support, advice, and expertise for staff.
 Risk assessments/safety plans will be completed as required and should, where appropriate, involve other agencies, these are reviewed regularly and shared appropriately. - Our DSL maintains robust systems to monitor and record training of all staff and update and refresher time scales are evident within the training record.
-Training is delivered in-line with Staffordshire County Council's guidelines as well as regular updates throughout the academic year along with the KCSIE 2023.
+Training is delivered in-line with local authority safeguarding partnership and KCSIE 2023.
 This will include bulletins, briefings, and inset day training as well as external events attended.
 Staff training programme and updates are set throughout the school year. - The DSL ensures that all staff and regular visitors have appropriate safeguarding training to equip them for their role in school. - The DSL ensures systems are in place to induct new staff/governors are robust and monitored and any non-compliance shared with Senior Leadership Team/Governing body. - The DSL monitors the electronic case management system CPOMS to record concerns about children, ensuring that the quality of information is accurate, proportionate, timely and assessment/referrals are made appropriately.
 The recording and storing of information are kept in-line with the Data Protection Act 2018 and General Data Protection.
 The safeguarding and child protection records are kept in a secure location, away from academic records and there is a clear recording process of transfer, in or out, which if paper file transfer, using the transfer of records form which is signed by the sending and receiving settings and a copy of this form kept by both.